+Contents Page

-1 Introduction to the Holiday Activities & Food Programme 22/23 3
+1 Introduction to the Holiday Activities & Food Programme 2023 3

 2 Scope 3

 3 Funding Application Process and Timetable 6

 4 Funding Awards 13

 5 Monitoring and Reporting 14

-1. Introduction to the Holiday Activities and Food (HAF) Programme 2022
+1. Introduction to the Holiday Activities and Food (HAF) Programme 2023

 In November 2020, the Department for Education (DfE) announced the Holiday Activities and Food (HAF) programme was to be expanded across the whole of England in 2021.
-Funding has been provided to local authorities to co-ordinate a programme that provides healthy food and physical/enriching activities for children on benefits-related free school meals.
-The programme has been delivered throughout 2021, as well as at Easter and Summer 2022.
-This round of applications looks to secure providers through a grant process for Christmas 2022, and Easter 2023.
-Whilst local authorities have had their Christmas 2022 funding allocation announced, A funding announcement for Easter, summer and Christmas 2023 is expected in November 2022.
+Funding has been provided to local authorities since then to co-ordinate a programme that provides healthy food and physical/enriching activities for children on benefits-related free school meals during the holiday period.
+The programme has been delivered throughout 2021, 2022 as well as at Easter 2023.
+This round of applications looks to secure providers through a grant process for Summer 2023, and Christmas 2023.

-School holidays can be particular pressure points for some families because of increased costs (such as food and childcare) and reduced incomes.
+School holidays can be pressure points for some families because of increased costs (such as food and childcare) and reduced incomes.
 For some children that can lead to a holiday experience gap, with children from disadvantaged families:

-- Less likely to access organised out-of-school activities - More likely to experience 'unhealthy holidays' in terms of nutrition and physical health - More likely to experience social isolation
+- · Less likely to access organised out-of-school activities - · More likely to experience 'unhealthy holidays' in terms of nutrition and physical health - More likely to experience social isolation